On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Upper Bound on

 We can now prove the following theorem.

 \begin{theorem} The minimum distance $d(q,7)$ is upper-bounded by $24$ for $q > 7$. \end{theorem}

-\begin{IEEEproof} The proof is based on the candidate template support matrix shown in (\ref{eq:supportm7}) at the top of the previous page and is almost identical to the proof of Theorem~\ref{th:1}.
-In particular, it is easy to check that each entry in each row of the matrix appears an even number of times and that all columns in the matrix are in fact valid columns in an array LDPC code parity-check matrix (all columns are of the form in (\ref{eq:form})).
+\begin{IEEEproof} The proof is based on the candidate template support matrix shown in (\ref{eq:supportm7}) at the top of the page and is almost identical to the proof of Theorem~\ref{th:1}.
+In particular, it is easy to verify that each entry in each row of the matrix appears an even number of times and that all columns in the matrix are in fact valid columns in an array LDPC code parity-check matrix (all columns are of the form in (\ref{eq:form})).

-For the third part of the proof, we need to show, for any value of $q > 7$, that there exist columns in the parity-check matrix which are not identical modulo $q$ and appear an odd number of times.
-Again, this is simple (and very fast) to check by a computer search for any finite value of $q$ that would be of any practical value.
+For the third part of the proof, we need to show, for any value of $q > 7$, that there exist (at least two) columns in the candidate template support matrix which are not identical modulo $q$ and appear an odd number of times.
+Again, this is simple (and very fast) to verify by a computer search for any finite value of $q$ that would be of any practical value.
 It is only for large values of $q$ that the theoretical proof below is needed.